dawidd6/action-download-artifact/README.md

     commit: ${{github.event.pull_request.head.sha}}
     # Optional, will use the branch
     branch: master
+    # Optional, defaults to all types
+    event: push
     # Optional, will use specified workflow run
     run_id: 1122334455
     # Optional, run number from the workflow